-We request that Scouts not take cell phones to program sessions or, at the very least, to turn them off during sessions.
-Use of cell phones during program sessions is inconsiderate to other participants and, in some cases, can be extremely dangerous.
+We would request that Scouts not to take cell phones to program sessions or, at the very least, to turn them off during sessions.
+Use of cell phones during program sessions is inconsiderate to other participants and, in some cases can be extremely dangerous (Scouts participating in shooting sport activities, should not be distracted by a ringing phone).